-The key to a healthy spine and a good night's sleep is keeping your neck in a neutral position, even if you move around throughout the night.
+The key to a healthy spine and a good night's sleep is keeping your neck neutral, even if you move around throughout the night.
 At Bomberg Chiropractic, we want to make sure you support your spine health.
-To do that, we know choosing the correct pillow is key.
-To help you make that decision, here are some tips to help you find the right pillow for your specific needs.
+To do that, we know choosing the correct pillow and when it's time for scheduled care are key.

 People who sleep on their sides should choose a firm pillow with an extra-wide gusset.
-The gusset is the part of the pillow sewn between the top and bottom panels to give it extra width.
+The gusset is part of the pillow sewn between the top and bottom panels to give it extra width.
 This extra width helps bridge the space between your shoulder and your ear, helping to keep your cervical spine in a neutral position.

 Back sleepers should choose a thinner pillow to avoid placing their head in a forward posture.
-They can also benefit from having extra loft in the bottom third of their pillow.
+They can also benefit from having an extra loft in the bottom third of their pillow.
 Memory foam pillows with extra neck support are a great example of this; they have a thicker area at the bottom of the pillow to maintain the proper curvature of the cervical spine.

 People who sleep on their stomachs should choose the thinnest type of pillow they can find.
 Sleeping with a thicker pillow can push the neck upward into an unnatural position, causing neck pain.
 Stomach sleepers may also experience lower back pain when sleeping on a more cushioned pillow.

 Chiropractic Care in the Twin Cities Metro Area

 We also offer massage, TENS therapy, and several other modalities to help relieve pain and dysfunction.
-If you have any questions or would like to schedule an evaluation, feel free to give us a call.
-You can reach us at 763-450-1755, or you can message us online to connect with our team today!
+If you have any questions or would like to schedule an evaluation, please call us at 763-450-1755, or you can message us online to connect with our team today!